 I’m a traveler and an observer.
 I was (almost) born on the road, I grew up in different hemispheres, and can’t point my finger on a single mother tongue (nor on a single home country).

-I grew up among stories about faraway places I partly yet need to visit, pictures of Serengeti plains, scorched deserts, tales of endless boat trips through the Suez canal, African nights and wilderness.
+I grew up with stories about faraway places I partly yet need to visit, pictures of Serengeti plains, scorched deserts, tales of endless boat trips through the Suez canal, African nights and wilderness.
 And most importantly about local life, people, hardship and injustice.

 I have been lucky enough to gain an early perspective on our world’s width and diversity.
 I was traveling back and forth across the Atlantic ocean and over the equator since I was a child.
 Once a year, in the autumn, my mother, brothers and I would leave the approaching Italian winter to join the approaching Argentinian summer.
 It lasted a handful of years, in which my seasons skipped winter at its darkest, and the sun would travel sometimes on my south, sometimes on my north.

 I was born from an English speaking Italian woman who spent her youth in East Africa, and from a French speaking Italian man who instead spent his youth in North Africa.
 That should make me sort of Italian myself (at least that’s what my passport says; I recently found out here that some call it the “passport country”).
 I though speak English, think in English, dream in English, work in English, write in English, and I apparently had already uttered English words when I blurted out my first Italian ones.
 I didn’t manage to get much French until later, though, to much of my father’s disappointment.